 Daily incidents are dealt with immediately by the class teachers and, if necessary, are reported to the Headteacher.
 These are checked weekly and incidents logged formally.
+Serious incidents are reported to the Local Authority via the Health and safety portal.

-The Headteacher keeps a record of any pupil who is excluded for a fixed term or permanent exclusion.
+The Headteacher keeps a record of any pupil who is excluded for a fixed term or permanent exclusion and this is recorded on the school management system and reported to the Local Authority.